 Keep Practicing COVID Precautions

-If you are pregnant or breastfeeding, Aargaard explains you would receive the vaccine in the same amount and schedule as others: two injections in the arm, 21 or 28 days apart, depending on whether you get the Pzifer or Moderna version.
+If you are pregnant or breastfeeding, Aargaard explains you would receive the vaccine in the same amount and schedule as others, and you’ll manage side effects in a similar manner as well.

 Elizabeth Ransom, M.D., FACS, executive vice president and chief physician officer of Baptist Health

 Kjersti Aagaard, M.D., Ph.D., maternal-fetal medicine specialist at Texas Children’s Pavilion for Women

 This article was originally published on